 The other two perspectives are two young women.
 Agnes has grown up in Gilead, and is set on a path for marriage.
 Daisy has grown up in Canada, free and yet with her own set of Gilead troubles, finding she has to play an integral role in the revolution against Gilead.

 I loved the switching perspectives of this book- I love novels that alternate between different points of view so the reader isn’t stuck with just one person’s ideas and thoughts.
 This really helped to build my views on the issues presented in the book.

-As well as offering different views, this book also looks at very different sections of Gilead society, and I enjoyed reading about the plight of a young girl growing up in Gilead, who has never known any different and yet knows that marriage is not all she wants.
+As well as offering different views, this book also looks at very different sections of Gilead society.
+I enjoyed reading about the plight of a young girl growing up in Gilead, who has never known any different and yet knows that marriage is not all she wants.

 I also enjoyed the sections from Daisy’s point of view, considering the view of someone who was not born in Gilead, but who was on the outside looking in.
-The parts where she talks about seeing the struggles of women in Gilead on the news, and even writes essays on them in school, makes it clear that Canada scorns Gilead, but does little to help the women there, a theme which can be seen across the world today.
+The parts where she talks about seeing the struggles of women in Gilead on the news, and even writes essays on them in school, makes it clear that Canada scorns Gilead.
+It does little to help the women there- a theme which can be seen across the world today.

 I also liked that this book looked at the May Day revolution, as it had a different tone to the first book.
-While there were parts of this book which seemed without hope, the fact that there were more and more people inside and outside of Gilead who were prepared to fight for freedom was uplifting, and it was the women themselves who had to change the system.
+While there were parts of this book which seemed without hope, the fact that there were more and more people inside and outside of Gilead who were prepared to fight for freedom was uplifting.
+It was the women themselves who had to change the system.

 Overall I’m so happy I read this book, as it was a great second part to ‘The Handmaid’s Tale.’
 Atwood’s style is difficult to pin down, because while it’s “easy” to read in the sense that she doesn’t use particularly fancy language, some parts cover tough themes, such as rape, physical abuse and murder.